AbrahamLara/Card-Shuffling-Program/README.md

 # Setup

-Once the project has been downloaded you can now import the project in Eclipse and run the app
+Once you have successfully cloned the app you can now import the project in Eclipse and run the app

 # Screenshots